doerte/doerte.github.com/cv/index.md

 Organizational/Administrative Work
 ---------------------------------

+- Webcoordinator of the CLCG Research Institute, March 2012-December 2013
 - Member of the local organization committee of the Science of Aphasia XIII
 - Chair of the PhD Student Council of the Graduate School of Humanities (University of Groningen): January 2010 until January 2011
 - Representative of PhD candidates in the CLCG Advisory Council (University of Groningen): January 2010 until February 2011